sidhomj/DeepTCR/README.md

 in manuscript.

 ### 1.4
-Fourth releasee includes major refactoring of code and adding more features including:
+Fourth release includes major refactoring of code and adding more features including:
 - Multi-Model Inference.
 When training the supervised sequence or repertoire classifier, in Monte-Carlo or K-Fold Cross Validation, a separate model will be stored for each cross-validation.
 When using the inference engine, users can choose to do an ensemble inference of some or many of the trained models.